joust/new-normal/README.md

 <h2>FastClick</h2>

 <p>FastClick is (still) included to supress click delays on mobile platforms.
-I am aware that it is long deprecated &amp; unsupported and that there are viewport settings und platform specific css <code>touch-action: manipulation</code> to fix most issues in modern OS versions.</p>
+I am aware that it is long deprecated &amp; unsupported and that there are viewport settings and platform specific css <code>touch-action: manipulation</code> to fix most issues in modern OS versions.</p>

 <h1>Attitude</h1>